-Angola holds almost 9.5 billion barrels of proved crude oil reserves, according to the latest estimates from the 2017 Annual Statistical Bulletin of the Organization of the Petroleum Exporting Countries.
-Angola is the second-largest oil producer in Sub-Saharan Africa, behind Nigeria.
-Exploration and production activities relating to oil and natural gas in Angola are governed by Law 10/04 of 12 November ("Petroleum Law" or "Law 10/04") and Presidential Decree 5/2018.
+Angola holds almost 8.160 billion barrels of proved crude oil reserves, according to the latest estimates from the 2019 Annual Bulletin.
+Angolais the second-largest oil producer in Sub-Saharan Africa, behind Nigeria.
+Exploration and production activities relating to oil and natural gas in Angola are governed by Law 10/04 of 12 November, as amended by Law 5/19, ("Petroleum Law" or "Law 10/04") and by Presidential Decree 5/2018.
 The right to produce and explore for oil or natural gas is granted by a concession agreement, generally preceded by a public tender procedure.
-A concession for exploration and production, after the public tender procedure, is granted by a concession decree, issued by the Angolan Government, attributing to the national concessionaire Sonangol (the exclusive concessionaire for mining rights in Angola) the right to develop a specific oil concession.
+A concession for exploration and production, after the public tender procedure, is awarded via concession decree, issued by the Angolan Government, granting the national concessionaire, the National Agency for Oil, Gas and Biofuels ("ANPG"), the right to develop a specific oil concession.